gne-ldh/main/docs/Files/MSE/index.md

 # Demo of Mid Semester Examination (MSE) Oct 2020

 1. Self register for course "GD testing course" at [GD](https://guru.gndec.ac.in/enrol/index.php?id=866).
-At bottom of page enter Emrolemnt Key (under MSE_Demo)
+At bottom of page enter Emrolemnt Key (under MSE_Demo).
+You must have got emrolment key from your teacher / HoD via WhatsApp / Email / SMS.
 1, Go to "This course" -> Quizzes, click on "MSE Part A" against 12 April - 18.
 1. There you will find links to download "Safe Exam Browser" and "Download configuration".
 1. Download both.